Fresh Spring Rolls w/ Peanut Sauce

 • The rice noodles come in a fairly big bunch, and I really wanted my rolls to be veggie-centric so I didn’t use very many noddles.
 I only cooked about 1/10th of the noodles to make 12 rolls.
 Another option is to leave the noddles out altogether, as they don’t have add any flavor and you wouldn’t be missing anything flavor-wise by leaving them out.

-• To easily wrap the rolls, you’ll want to work on clean and wet tea towel, as I have described below.
+• To easily wrap the rolls, you’ll want to work on a clean and wet tea towel, as I have described below.
 This will prevent the wrappers from drying-out.

 • The fresh basil and mint really add a lot to these rolls and I encourage you not to skip those ingredients.
 They make the rolls so much fresher and tastier!